ssato/python-anyconfig/docs/usage.rst

    :widths: 10, 20, 40

    ac_merge, str, One of anyconfig.dicts.MERGE_STRATEGIES to select strategy of how to merge results loaded from multiple configuration files.
 See the doc of :mod:`anyconfig.dicts` for more details of strategies.
-The default is anyconfig.dicts.MS_DICTS. ac_marker, str, Globbing marker to detect paths patterns. '*' by default.
+The default is anyconfig.dicts.MS_DICTS. ac_marker, str, Glob marker string to detect paths patterns. '*' by default.

 Keep the order of configuration items
 ----------------------------------------